tobiasbriones/blog/ds/power-bi-overview/index.md

 ## Introduction

 Organizations should own their data but also have a way to make proper use of them.
-Data are facts and with data science we can infer accurate reports about what's going on the organization.
+Data are facts and with data science, we can infer accurate reports about what's going on in the organization.

-There are many ways of performing data analysis, the most populars, say:
+There are many ways of performing data analysis, the most popular are:

 - Python libraries (Numpy and Pandas).
-- The Julia programming language which is a niche for that domain.
+- The Julia programming language is a niche for that domain.
 - Jupyter Notebooks that can document results with Markdown but run the code right there.
-- Even other popular programming languages like Kotlin, Java and C# are used for data analysis or similar applications.
+- Even other popular programming languages like Kotlin, Java, and C# are used for data analysis or similar applications.
-- Needless to say, systems programming languages like Rust, C++ or C also take part into this adventure for high performance computations [^1].
+- Needless to say, systems programming languages like Rust, C++, or C also take part in this adventure for high-performance computations [^1].

 [^1]: For example, Python libraries like Numpy are partly written in C so that
-    Python is used as a C interface with easier syntax but the underlying code is written is C [6].
+    Python is used as a C interface with an easier syntax but the underlying code is written in C [6].

 Moreover, those are technical ways of developing data science applications.
-For end users, there are plenty of options too.
-One of the most populars are, of course, Microsoft Power BI and Excel, and other competition like Tableau.
+For end-users, there are plenty of options too.
+One of the most popular is, of course, Microsoft Power BI and Excel, and other competition like Tableau.

-Power BI is a Microsoft 365 product that consists of apps and services to create a powerful client for creating end users reports from data.
-Like any other Microsoft product, it uses a binary format, so it's useful for end users to understand their data rather than for data professionals.
+Power BI is a Microsoft 365 product that consists of apps and services to create a powerful client for creating end-users reports from data.
+Like any other Microsoft product, it uses a binary format, so it's useful for end-users to understand their data rather than for data professionals.

-Even though, Power BI is a tool aimed for office professionals, it still allows a more advanced use for technical staff, but it is not require knowing.
+Even though Power BI is a tool aimed at office professionals, it still allows a more advanced use for technical staff, but it does not require knowing.
 Using Power BI is like using any other tool from the Microsoft Office suite.
-That enables organization to quickly generate reports that may be deployed to the web, the desktop or mobile.
+That enables an organization to quickly generate reports that may be deployed to the web, the desktop, or mobile.

-### Data Driven Organization
+### Data-Driven Organization

-According to *Building a Data-Driven Organization &vert; O’Reilly Media* [2] a Data Driven Organization should have a culture to use data for decision-making, the organization with the structure to support it and the technology that supports it.
+According to *Building a Data-Driven Organization &vert; O’Reilly Media* [2], a Data-Driven Organization should have a culture to use data for decision-making, the organization with the structure to support it, and the technology that supports it.
 The key is to develop that culture.
 Everything is data, for literally any decision to take, use data as a fact to lead to that decision.